Glues

 Construction adhesives - Strong adhesives for construction sites and DIY enthusiasts

-Properties of construction adhesive:
+Properties of Construction adhesives:

 Disadvantages and limitations: